GameBuilder101/FridayNightRewrite/README.md

 - Custom arrow types
 - **COMmeNTEd cODE?!?!?!?!?!?!?!??!?!?!?!! :scream::scream::scream:**
 - And more!

+**Note:**
+- The engine does not currently support LUA scripting (this is a planned feature for the future).
+Though, it *is* powerful enough on its own to achieve general things without need for scripting.

 ## How to Set Up
 1. Go to https://haxe.org/download/ and download Haxe version 4.2.5 **(This is a different version number compared to vanilla FNF!!!!)**